5th New York Cavalry Regiment: War's end

 The regiment had no more casualties after the March 7 fight at Rude's Hill.
 Sergeant Graves was the last member of the regiment to be killed in action.
 On March 13, the regiment went on a reconnaissance mission to Berryville.
 This was the last combat patrol for the majority of the regiment.
 On April 9, Robert E. Lee unconditionally surrendered his Army of Northern Virginia to Grant.
 The surrender look place at the home of Wilmer and Virginia McLean in the small community of Appomattox Court House, Virginia.
 The majority of the regiment was in Winchester at the time of Lee's surrender, although a small number of men were escorts for Sheridan and Custer at Appomattox.
 Private John McEwan of Company L was one of the escorts, and he accompanied General Lee to the house where the first interview with General Grant was conducted before the surrender.
 In early May, the regiment went from Staunton to Lexington and captured former Virginia Governor John Letcher.

 The regiment spent most of June in Winchester.
 On July 18, Colonel White, commanding the regiment, notified the regiment that it would leave on the next day to New York City to muster out.
 July 19 is the official muster out date for the 5th New York Cavalry.
 However, the regiment camped on Hart's Island in New York beginning July 20.
 On July 25, the first two battalions of the regiment (plus Company I of the Third Battalion) received their pay and departed for home.
 The rest of the Third Battalion received its pay on the next day, and the 5th New York Cavalry ceased to exist.

 During the war, the regiment lost 8 officers and 93 enlisted men killed or mortally wounded.
 Disease resulted in the death of 3 officers and 222 enlisted men.
 Over 500 enlisted men and 8 officers were captured.
 The regiment had more deaths at Confederate prisons, 99, than any other New York cavalry regiment.
 The Medal of Honor was awarded to six members of the regiment.
 A New York historian wrote that the 5th New York Cavalry "fought at Hanover, Pa., the first battle on free soil; it was the first Union regiment that crossed the Rapidan in Grant's campaign; it received the first shock at the battle of the Wilderness, and was the last to leave the field."

+Affiliations, battle honors, detailed service, and casualties

+Organizational affiliation

+The 5th New York Volunteer Cavalry Regiment was organized at Augusta, ME and served with the following organizations: